Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 Registration & Fees

-What are the registration fees and what do they include?
+What are the fees and what do they include?

-- Tryout Fee: $50 (non-refundable unless the player is not accepted)
+- Tryout Fee: $50 (non-refundable unless not selected)

-No refunds are issued once a player accepts a team invitation.
-However, an optional insurance policy is available at registration to cover partial refunds in case of season-ending injuries.
+No refunds are issued after accepting a team offer.
+Optional insurance is available at registration for partial refunds due to season-ending injuries.

 Teams & Training